 Do you get spam through your website contact form?
 Depending on how high-profile your company is, you can receive anywhere from a daily barrage to a slow trickle of spam.
 Though it’s nearly impossible to completely stop spam, we can take steps to reduce it.
 Here’s what we suggest.

-The first step is to enable the anti-spam honeypot.
-According to Gravity Forms, the honeypot field is “a hidden field that tricks a spam bot into filling it out when it should really be left blank.”
+You should enable Gravity Forms' anti-spam honeypot.
+According to Gravity Forms, the honeypot field is "a hidden field that tricks a spam bot into filling it out when it should really be left blank."

 Sometimes that's enough to significantly reduce the amount of spam you receive.
 Wait a few days after enabling it.
 Then, if you're still receiving too much spam, try the next step.